Himalayan salt cave

 Only a few years ago there were just a few dozen salt caves.
 Today there are just over 600 in the country.
-There are many more salt therapy centers the further east you go in the US, but Flow Motion is now home to Whatcom county’s first salt cave, the second one in the state of Washington.
+There are many more salt therapy centers the further east you go in the US, but Flow Motion is now home to Whatcom county’s first salt cave, the second salt cave in the state of Washington with salt therapy.

 What is offered in the Cave?